Read below for descriptions and contact emails of our Councils and Committees.

 Early Childhood Education

-Munchkin Minyan meets monthly on the Friday nights at 6:00pm and Saturday mornings at 10:30am (10:00am at our North Satellite location) for families with children 6 and under to celebrate Shabbat and on Sunday mornings through our Tots Academy program (for which registration is required) for children 2-4 years of age and their parents.
+Munchkin Minyan meets monthly on specific Friday nights at 6:00pm and Saturday mornings at 10:30am (10:00am at our North Satellite location) for families with children 6 and under to celebrate Shabbat and on Sunday mornings through our Tots Academy program (for which registration is required) for children 2-4 years of age and their parents.
 For information email email@example.com.
 To register your child for Tots Academy, component, contact the Lifelong Learning Office at (972) 661-1362.
-For other early childhood education queries, email Chair Melinda Hepworth at firstname.lastname@example.org.
+For other early childhood education queries, email firstname.lastname@example.org.

 Food Truck Palooza